uwohci23/group-28/README.md

 ## **Old_Game**

-It contains the files of the game upon which we have made significant changes and imporvements
+It contains the files of the game upon which we have made significant changes and improvements

+## **Game running information**
+*The game is designed using pygame, and is supported on Windows based systems (Windows 7/10/11).*